ArturMarekNowak/Networking/README.md

 ## Setup
 I am making sure that `dotnet build` is all that you need to make everything work.

-## Code Examples
-There will be more here, stay tuned!

-## Features
-There will be more here, stay tuned!

-## To-do list:

-* RFC3091

 ## Status
 Project is: _in progress_

 ## Inspiration
 Network programming classes at AGH University of Science and Technology